 Discharges from MS4s in urbanized or additionally designated areas must be authorized in accordance with a permit.
-There are currently five (5) MS4 communities located in the proposed project work area: Rotterdam, Guilderland, Voorheesville, New Scotland, and Bethlehem.
-An MS4 permit and other applicable materials will be included for each community.
+There are no MS4 communities located in the proposed project work area.

-SEQUENCE OF MAJOR ACTIVITIES2
+3.0 SEQUENCE OF MAJOR ACTIVITIES

 This Stormwater Pollution Prevention Plan (SWPPP) presents erosion and sediment controls (ESC), both temporary and permanent, to assist the operator in compliance with the State Pollutant Discharge Elimination System (SPDES) General Permit for Construction Activities (GP-0-20-001).
 To the degree practicable, all temporary ESC mitigation measures will be installed before associated project areas are disturbed in anticipation of soil disturbing activities.